Is ADHD Considered a Mental Illness? Treatment & Support

 What Is ADHD?

-Is ADHD a Mental Illness?
+Is ADHD considered a Mental illness?

 End the Emotional Pain.
 Get Your Life Back.